bah-kylevaughn/External-Secrets-Operator/docs/DEPLOYMENT.md

 # Deploy Standardized ESO ClusterSecretStore for AWS Secret Manager

-The complete data model/schema is located in the ESO package values.yaml file under secretConfiguration section.
+The complete data model/schema is located in the ESO package values.yaml under [secretConfiguration](https://repo1.dso.mil/big-bang/product/packages/external-secrets/-/blob/main/chart/values.yaml?ref_type=heads#L121) section.

-This section is to demo what is required to deploy ClusterSecretStore and ExternalSecrets.
-User needs to look at what is required and adjust to what is feasible in their own environment.
+This section is to demonstrate what is needed for deployment.
+User can evaluate the requirements and adjust in their own environment accordingly.

 ### Create a secret containing your AWS credentials

+This is needed for the accesskey example below.
 ```
 echo -n 'KEYID' > ./access-key
 echo -n 'SECRETKEY' > ./secret-access-key